 A.B., Hamilton CollegeJ.D., Albany Law SchoolEditor-in-Chief, Albany Law Review

-Prior to her appointment as Acting Dean, she served as Associate Dean for Academic Affairs and Intellectual Life.
+Prior to her appointment as Dean, she served as Associate Dean for Academic Affairs and Intellectual Life.
 She is a Professor of Law at Albany Law School and a Professor of Bioethics in the Union Graduate College/Mt.
 Sinai School of Medicine Program in Bioethics.
 Her research focuses on health law, disability rights, family law, children’s rights, and human reproduction.
 Her book, Bioethics and Disability: Toward a Disability Conscious Bioethics, was published in 2011 by Cambridge University Press.
 She has authored numerous articles published in academic journals such as the American Journal of Law and Medicine, the Hastings Center Report, the American Journal of Bioethics, the Hastings Law Journal, the Indiana Law Journal and Oregon Law Review.
-She is also a co-editor of the definitive Cambridge Dictionary of Bioethics (forthcoming) (co-edited with Laurence McCullough and Robert Baker).

 BIOETHICS AND DISABILITY: TOWARD A DISABILITY-CONSCIOUS BIOETHICS (Cambridge University Press, 2011), takes on the tension between disability rights scholars and bioethicists.
 According to some disability rights activists, bioethicists focus too broadly on the concept of patient rights at the expense of the practical challenges facing individuals with disabilities.